 Creating multi-lang sites

-Another really popular use for collections is for sites which publish content in multiple languages, and want to create distinct areas and URL patterns for each locale.
+Another really popular use for collections is for sites that publish content in multiple languages and want to create distinct areas and URL patterns for each locale.

 collections: